Speed limit could drop on deadly stretch of March Road | CBC News

 Speed limit could drop on deadly stretch of March Road

-City council will spend some of today's meeting debating the idea of dropping the speed limit on a busy stretch of March Road in Kanata that's been the site of fatal collisions.
+Ottawa city council will spend some of Wednesday's meeting debating the idea of dropping the speed limit on a busy stretch of March Road in Kanata that's been the site of fatal collisions.

 Nearby residents have been calling for the change for years, though city staff counter it will make little difference unless it comes with a police crackdown on speeding.

-The transportation committee recommended lowering the limit between the intersections of Teron Road and Carling Avenue from 80 km/h to 60 km/h.
+The transportation committee recommended lowering the limit between Teron Road and Carling Avenue from 80 km/h to 60 km/h.

 The stretch has a much higher number of crashes, injuries and deaths than other parts of March Road, according to a staff report, which links the numbers of incidents to the relatively higher concentration of shops and foot traffic in the area.